ypriverol/pgdb-manuscript/README.md

 The python use as input the following fasta file: `UniProtr11Dec2019+Ensembl103+GENCODE33+RefSeq29May2020.proteins.fasta.gz`

-This file can be found in the releases section of this repository.
+This file can be found in the releases section of this repository (https://github.com/ypriverol/pgdb-manuscript/releases/download/1.0/UniProtr11Dec2019+Ensembl103+GENCODE33+RefSeq29May2020.proteins.fasta.gz)

 ## R code